This post may contain affiliate links. Please read our disclosure policy.

 Hot Cross Buns with Chocolate Chips

-Fluffy and fragrant homemade hot cross buns filled with melted chocolate chips to please the kids as well as the adults!
-Better than store bought, there's just something about warm and fresh homemade breads!
+Fluffy and fragrant, homemade hot cross buns filled with melted chocolate chips to please the kids as well as the adults.
+Even better than store bought!
+There's just something about warm, fresh homemade breads!
 The best part?
 No proofing yeast!
-This recipe is so easy!

 Ingredients

-• 1 tablespoon (15g) instant or rapid rise yeast, (quick-rise yeast)
+• 1 tablespoon instant yeast or rapid rise yeast, quick-rise yeast

 • 1/2 teaspoon salt